Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Proof of Theorem

-Before we dive into the proof of Proposition \ref{theo2}, we present a further motivation for it by discussing the following conjecture of Mizohata--Takeuchi in the plane. \begin{conjecture}[Mizohata--Takeuchi] Let $\Sigma$ be any $C^2$ curve with non-vanishing curvature, equipped with the measure $d\sigma$ induced by the Lebesgue measure in $\mathbb{R}^2$.
+Before proving Proposition \ref{theo2}, we provide additional motivation by discussing the following conjecture of Mizohata--Takeuchi in the plane. \begin{conjecture}[Mizohata--Takeuchi] Let $\Sigma$ be a $C^2$ curve in $\mathbb{R}^2$ with nonvanishing curvature, and let $d\mu_\Sigma$ be the measure on $\Sigma$ induced by the Lebesgue measure in $\mathbb{R}^2$.
 Define